Last Updated on 2025-07-21 by Jorge Bastos

 Bus to Foz Coa

 The Bus is another public transportation possibility.
 It won’t be as wonderful as the train from Porto, but it will take you directly to Foz Coa instead of Pocinho.
-Check the bus company site and rede expresso.
+Check the bus company site and Rede Expresso.

 Pin it for later